The job title sounds amazing — and it is. But it’s not quite as simple as it sounds.

 While they all get a modest allowance, they also get additional chores to make money like washing windows or mowing the lawn.

-But then my writing business started taking off… and that’s when I started learning the benefits of putting my kids on the payroll.
+But then my writing business started taking off… and that’s when I started learning the benefits of putting your kids on the payroll.

 I call it…